 The right choice of turbo will give good value as per an example in the MRT XC power kit.

-Like above if you have a solid budget, then a rebuild will give some great and huge benefits, but a rebuild will cost over $7k and then you need to choose carefully there are many options, but only if you REALLY want to as the engine is damn good.
+Like above if you have a solid budget, then a rebuild will give some great and huge benefits, but a rebuild will cost over $7k and then you need to choose carefully there are many options, but only if you REALLY want to.

 Is the car serviced correctly?
 Because often a service by a workshop who really knows subarus will be your best choice for first place for power and reliability.

 - Upper engine cleaner and in tank fuel additive. (when was this last done, its a subaru suggested option).

 - Good quality low friction engine oil such as Mobil 5 w 30 will give around 5 kw and better fuel economy over a non synthetic oil.

 - Fuel system service, MRT offer this and often get good results, cleans the EGR “gunk” out of the intake and combustion area.

 Also injectors as well as inlet manf and exhaust as well as fuel pump, lines and sensors.

 - Synthetic trans and diff oil, again like engine oil this adds up in benefits.